6. Nonresidential Title 24

 Another option is to check the box for “Do Not Generate PRF01/CF1R” This will skip the report generation feature that occurs at the end and can save additional time, but you will not get the Title 24 reports needed for permitting.

 Prescriptive measures are the values of the standard package A in that climate zone – it is also the design of the baseline building; mandatory measures have to be meet no matter what.
 For example if a building may comply using the performance approach, with only R-7 insulation in a raised floor, but R-19 must be installed because that is the mandatory minimum.

 Interior surfaces are surfaces between two spaces and can be either walls, ceilings or floors.
 Note that interior walls can also contain doors.
 If you have an interior window, treat it as an interior door in an interior wall.
 Insert an interior surface in the room and set it adjacent to the other room.
 If you do not set it adjacent to another room, or you set it adjacent to itself, it is treated as adiabatic.

 For Title-24 compliance purposes, the CEC requires cooling to be included in the proposed building model.
-When modeling a low-rise residential project, the software will include a default cooling system when calculating the results.
+When modeling a single family project, the software will include a default cooling system when calculating the results.
 This system is defined automatically and you have no option to change the definition of the system.
 When modeling a nonresidential project, you are responsible to define the default cooling system for your project, you cannot leave it undefined.
 This would be a code minimum efficiency cooling system included as part of your model.

 If you find your cooling numbers are causing the building not to comply, review your window inputs and in particular the SHGC since that will affect the cooling usage of the default system.